 Papago Park is one of the most scenic and easily accessible desert areas in the Phoenix metro area.
 It is located in the heart of the city, where Tempe, Scottsdale and Phoenix meet.
-Papago Park has 1,200 acres filled with rolling hills, hiking and biking trails, picnic areas, lagoons and attractions including Desert Botanical Garden, the Phoenix Zoo and Arizona Historical Society Museum.
+Check out this map of Papago Park that details its 1,200 acres filled with rolling hills, hiking and biking trails, picnic areas and lagoons.
+Papago Park is also home to attractions including Desert Botanical Garden, the Phoenix Zoo and AZ Heritage Center at Papago Park.

 Among the famed saguaros and other cacti, there are more than 10 miles of hiking trails.
 Don’t miss a quick hike to “Hole in the Rock,” a natural geological landmark and a local favorite spot to watch the sunrise or sunset.
 Access this trail from the north side of the Phoenix Zoo parking lot.
 Other trail heads are located near College and Curry and Mill Avenue and Curry.

 One of the most iconic landmarks in Papago Park is Hunt’s Tomb, a pyramid-shaped resting place for the first governor of Arizona, George W.P.
 Hunt, his wife, her parents and sister.
 You can see this historic landmark from almost any point within the park.

 The Papago Golf Course is a course well-known for its location, challenging nature, and the ever-beautiful landscape as a result of a 2008 design revamp.